 What Is Stereotype Threat?
-Understanding Psychological Implications Of Stereotypes
+Understanding The Psychological Implications Of Stereotypes

 Medically reviewed by April Justice, LICSW

 Have you ever felt limited by the way you feel others may perceive you?
 If so, you may have been experiencing stereotype threat.
 Stereotype threat is a psychological phenomenon where individuals underperform due to the fear of confirming negative stereotypes about their social group.
-It reveals the powerful influence of societal expectations and biases on individual performance and well-being.
+Stereotype threat can reveal the significant influence of societal expectations and biases on individual performance and well-being.

 Research on stereotype threat not only provides insights into the complexities of human psychology but also the effects of stereotypes on the individual.
 Here, we’ll explore the research on stereotype threat, including an overview of its mechanisms, implications, and effects on behavior, emotion, and cognition.